 **Many new infestations center around campgrounds, implicating camp firewood in this insect’s spread**

-Nearest Known Occurrences: New Hampshire, Northeastern Massachusetts (Map).
+Nearest Known Occurrences: New Hampshire, Northeastern Massachusetts (Where else is EAB?).

 Description: Metallic green beetle with wings and body tapered towards the rear.